Advertisement for Mathatronics Mathatron Version I Expansion Unit, May, 1966

 The calculator is bolted to the table, and the electronics providing the

-additional functions are housed in the "spine" of the table.
+additional functions are housed in the spine of the table.
 Locking casters

 on the expansion unit make it much easier to move around the 80+ pound

-lug the calculator around by itself.
+Mathatron calculator.
 As the text of the advertisement

 indicates, various controls